not-a-seagull/LostInTime/log/day15.md

 }
 ```

 Now that we're using a struct-based context, let's go around and fix it for the `lit-gl-wrapper` crate.
-First, I created a real `GlError` struct.